golemfactory/goth/README.md

 ```

 #### Yagna binary path
 By default, a set of yagna binaries is downloaded from GitHub to be used for a given test session.
-The option `--yagna-binary-path` allows for using binaries from the local file system instead.
+The option `--yagna-binary-path` allows you to use binaries from the local file system instead.
 Its value must be a path to either a directory tree containing yagna binaries (e.g. `target` directory from a local `cargo` build) or a `.zip` archive file (e.g. downloaded manually from GitHub Actions):
 ```
 python -m pytest test/yagna/e2e -svx --yagna-binary-path /path/to/binaries
 ```